 The Cybersecurity Maturity Model Certification (CMMC) was originally announced in 2019 to standardize security assessments for contractors in the Defense Industrial Base (DIB) handling CUI.
 Prior to the advent of CMMC, contractors were expected to self-assess and self-attest through basic reporting and monitoring against NIST standards.
 CMMC changed this requirement in a few different ways:

 - Third-Party Assessment: Contractors were expected to undergo regular assessments by third-party organizations, known as Certified Third-Party Assessment Organizations (C3PAO).
-There are no exceptions to this rule, and certification requires sign-off from the C3PAO.
+This rule has no exceptions, and certification requires sign-off from the C3PAO.

 - Waivers: Under the original CMMC certification, no contractor may self-assess, and no exceptions were provided under temporary Plans of Actions and Milestones (POAM).
 That means that the contractor must meet all requirements during an audit with the C3PAO.